emberjs/rfcs/text/0000-standardize-use-npm-yarn.md

 ## Summary

-This change encourages developers to use `npm` or `yarn` for certain commands when working with Ember applications, rather than using global Ember CLI commands like `ember serve`.
+This change encourages developers to use scripts in `package.json` for certain commands when working with Ember applications, rather than using global Ember CLI commands like `ember serve` or focusing on npm/yarn.
 This aligns Ember with norms in the JavaScript community, and helps in reducing the confusion around Ember-specific commands.